sarkarj/KafkaServer-Python/README.md

 ## Getting started with the setup

-## Step 1 - Create AWS EC2 instance
+## Step 1 - Create an AWS EC2 instance

 Launch an EC2 Instance using Ansible Playbook [yml](./aws-ec.yml).
 Requirements - Ansible, Python , Boto and an AWS Account to Launch an EC2 instance.